-- I will ask an adult if I want to use the computers / devices and will only use it when they are with me; - I will only use activities that an adult has told or allowed me to use; - I will keep information about me safe; - I will not share my password; - I will be kind to others online when I am sending messages; - I will ask for help from an adult if I am not sure what to do or if I think something has gone wrong; - I will tell an adult if I see something that upsets me on the screen or if I am worried or unsure; - I know that if I don't follow these rules I might not be allowed to use the computers / devices;
+- I will ask an adult if I want to use the computers / devices and will only use it when they are with me. - I only click on online links and buttons when I know what they do.
+If I am not sure, I ask an adult first. - I will only use activities that an adult has told or allowed me to use. - I keep my personal information and passwords safe. - I will be kind to others online when I am sending messages. - I know Western Road Community Primary School can see what I am doing online when I use the school's computers/tablets and name of any specific school's services and systems learners are expected to use, including if I use them at home.
+I will ask for help from an adult if I am not sure what to do or if I think something has gone wrong. - I will tell an adult if I see something that upsets me on the screen or if I am worried or unsure. - I know that if I do not follow these rules, I might not be allowed to use the computers / devices.